Important Financial Aid Regulations that Impact SFCC Students

 On July 6, 2012, the Moving Ahead for Progress in the 21st Century Act was enacted.
 A new provision was added to the direct loan statutory requirements that limit a first time borrower’s eligibility for direct subsidized loans to a period not to exceed 150% of the length of the borrower’s educational program.
 Under certain conditions, the provision also causes first time borrowers who have exceeded the 150% limit to lose the interest subsidy on their direct subsidized loans.
 Only first time borrowers on or after July 1, 2013 are subject to the new provision.

-- A first time borrower is defined as a student who has no outstanding balance of principle or interest on a direct loan or FFEL loan on July 1, 2013 or on the date the borrower obtains a direct loan after July 1, 2013.
+- A first time borrower is defined as a student who has no outstanding balance of principal or interest on a direct loan or FFEL loan on July 1, 2013 or on the date the borrower obtains a direct loan after July 1, 2013.

 - Student’s maximum time to receive direct subsidized loans is established based on the length of the program in which the student is currently enrolled.
 For example, a student declared in a two year program has three years to complete the program before reaching the 150% maximum time to receive direct subsidized loans.